rhel-labs/learn-katacoda/ebpf-tracing/step5.md

-Next, yum will begin installing the updates and removing old packages.
-To do this, yum is going to use our disk and memory resources and so we will monitor this with `filetop`, `xfsslower` and `cachestat`.
+Next, `yum` will begin installing the updates and removing old packages.
+To do this, `yum` is going to use the disk and memory resources; you will monitor this using `filetop`, `xfsslower` and `cachestat`.

-In the filetop terminal, we will start to actually see files being read and written to disk.
-As yum reads files from the rpm, it then writes them out to the disk.
-Here is what the reads look like:
+In the **filetop** terminal, you will start to see files being read and written to disk.
+As `yum` reads files from an rpm package, it writes them out to the disk.
+Below is what the read operations should look like:

 <pre class="file">
 TID    COMM             READS  WRITES R_Kb    W_Kb    T FILE